Nutti Sami Deer Encounters

 Working reindeer are traditionally castrated because they then become more docile.
 It is said that the Sámi used to castrate the reindeer themselves, by biting into their testicles.
 I can’t even begin to imagine how that worked, but thankfully there are rules in place today to prevent any such practice – just in case you ever get the feeling that you’d like to chomp down on a pair of reindeer’s testicles.

-We visited in autumn but imagine the winter season, although busier, would be just as interesting.
+We visited in autumn but we imagine the winter season, although busier, would be just as interesting.
 Having a sleigh ride through the winter landscape with Rudolph’s friends pulling you along in front must be an absolute delight.
 In fact, did you know that the ‘red-nosed reindeer’ isn’t just a creative invention?
 Again, nature beat us to it.
 Reindeer noses have a dense network of blood vessels, essential for regulating their internal body temperature.

 So although they can’t fly, reindeer are very much like Rudolph after all.

-Getting there: The Nutti Sami Siida website has up to date transport details.
+The Nutti Sami Siida website has up to date transport details.

 Have you visited here or do you have any reindeer experiences of your own?
 We’d love to hear from you in our comment section below.